-When I was a kid, my father played in a bowling league and every once in awhile I would tag along.
+When I was a kid, my father played in a bowling league and sometimes I would get to tag along.
 I wasn’t really interested in bowling, what I was after was the crinkle cut french fries and toasted BLT.
-To this day I still associate crinkle cut fries or what I call bowling alley fries and BLTs with bowling alleys.
+To this day, I still associate crinkle cut fries or what I call “bowling alley fries” and BLTs with bowling alleys.
 It’s funny how somethings can stick with you after so many years.
-Even now as an adult if I see BLTs or crinkle cut fries on the menu at a bowling ally or a dinner that is what I order.
+Even now as an adult if I see BLTs or crinkle cut fries on the menu at a bowling ally or a diner that is what I order.

-I recently got my hands on a beautiful heirloom tomato.
-Something I only buy every once in awhile as a treat because they are $5 a pound!
-But, they are worth every penny!
+I recently got my hands on a beautiful heirloom tomato at the farmer’s market.
 If you have never tried an heirloom tomato you must do it at least once even if you don’t like tomatoes.
-Heirlooms haven’t been tweaked to look all pretty and uniform like commercial tomatoes and then consequently ending up flavorless and bland.
+Heirlooms haven’t been tweaked to look all pretty and uniform like commercial tomatoes and then ending up flavorless and bland.
 Heirlooms tomatoes have a tender flesh that bursts with sweet refreshing juices.
 Tasting like what a tomato should taste like.
 I am telling you heirloom tomatoes will change every opinion you ever had about tomatoes, good or bad.

 It only took over two decades, but I now have a BLT that is fit for my oh-so-grown-up and mature self.
 I want this sandwich every day for the rest of my life…with a side of crinkle cut fries of course.
 It’s everything that you love about a BLT time 4,569,381.2, seriously.